EvanTich/DiningDawgs/README.md

     - [x] user can only choose actual dates, e.g. Feb 30 (doesn't exist)
 - [ ] Option to show all dining hall lines on same graph
 - [ ] Have a proper title, heading, and stuff below on the page
-- [ ] Perhaps change from CanvasJS to a free alternative (that link in the bottom is stupid)
+- [x] Perhaps change from CanvasJS to a free alternative (that link in the bottom is stupid)
+    - changed to ChartJS, it works well enough
 - [x] Asyncronous calls for getting the ~json data~(sorta) and updating the graph
 - [ ] Seperate the two tabs from one page to two pages
-- [ ] Fix width of the graph being messed up when the page loads initially
+- [x] Fix width of the graph being messed up when the page loads initially
+    - fixed when moving over to ChartJS
+- [ ] Remove bootstrap and jquery dependencies